-- Explore Hyper-V-access the Hyper-V Environment Overview page. - Explore VMware-access the VMware Environment Overview page. - Add Monitoring-add Hyper-V or VMware agents to your environment. - Start Trial-activate the 45-day trial version of Foglight Storage Manager 2.5.0.
-After the trial is activated, the Add Monitoring button appears.
-Click this button to start creating Storage Manager agents.
-For more information, see the Managing Storage in Virtual Environments User and Reference Guide.
+- Explore Hyper-V-access the Hyper-V Environment Overview page. - Explore VMware-access the VMware Environment Overview page. - Add Monitoring-add Hyper-V or VMware agents to your environment.

-You can also obtain information about the status of your license for Storage Manager and Quest Foglight.
+You can also obtain information about the status of your license for Quest Foglight.
 This status is indicated by messages displayed on the tile of the installed products.
 For more information on licenses, see the Administration and Configuration Guide.